microsoft/onnxruntime/docs/tutorials/mobile/index.md

    To give an idea of the binary size difference between mobile and full packages:

-   ONNX Runtime 1.11.0 Android package `jni/arm64-v8a/libonnxruntime.so` file size:
+   ONNX Runtime 1.11.0 Android package `jni/arm64-v8a/libonnxruntime.so` dynamic library file size:
    |Package|Size|
    |-|-|
    |onnxruntime-mobile|3.3 MB|
    |onnxruntime-android|12 MB|

-   ONNX Runtime 1.11.0 iOS package `onnxruntime.xcframework/ios-arm64/onnxruntime.framework/onnxruntime` file size:
+   ONNX Runtime 1.11.0 iOS package `onnxruntime.xcframework/ios-arm64/onnxruntime.framework/onnxruntime` static library file size:
    |Package|Size|
    |-|-|
    |onnxruntime-mobile-c|22 MB|
    |onnxruntime-c|48 MB|

+   Note: The iOS package is a static framework that will have a reduced binary size impact when compiled into your app.

    See [here](../../install/index.md#install-on-web-and-mobile) for installation instructions.